Moolatho Brahma roopaya, madhyatho Vishnu roopine,

 The concept of the Tree of life is a part of the Christian, Jewish, and Islamic versions of the creation of life, commonly termed as the Genesis.

-Interestingly, the Islamic concept of tree of life that we see woven on silk carpets or sculpted on monuments, is likely to have been largely influenced and derived from the Sassanian and Assyrian art forms depicting the World Tree/ tree of life.
+Interestingly, the Islamic concept of tree of life that we see woven on silk carpets or sculpted on monuments, is largely influenced and copied from the Sassanian and Assyrian art forms depicting the World Tree/ tree of life.

 In Islamic literature, the tree of life is termed as the Sidra or Tuba, which grows in Paradise (seventh heaven, placed at the right side of God’s throne).
 Being sacred, we find it depicted in mihrabs, on rugs, and otherwise.
 The tree marks the limits of heaven, and angels cannot cross this boundary.
 The Sidra has its earthly manifestation in a deciduous shrub that grows in Arabia and India, known as Zizyphus jujuba (bears edible fruits known as the red date or Indian date).
 While the Quran refers to it as only ‘the tree’, and forbades Adam and Eve to taste the fruits of this tree, it was Satan who referred to it as the tree of immortality/life.

-In Christianity, the Old Testament is likely to have drawn inspiration and derived from the old Babylonian concept of the tree of life, known as the tree of Ea or Ukkanu that grew in Eridu, the Babylonian name for paradise.
+In Christianity, the Old Testament drew inspiration and copied from the old Babylonian concept of the tree of life, known as the tree of Ea or Ukkanu that grew in Eridu, the Babylonian name for paradise.
 A Babylonian seal which is now in the British museum (seen here on right: source) It shows two figures on two sides of the tree of life, stretching their hands ready to pluck the fruit, with the serpent (representing the cycle of life and death in Babylonian times) standing behind the woman.
 Another Babylonian cylinder, now kept in the Museum at the Hague, depicts a garden with a palm tree at the centre, surrounded by other trees and birds.
 There are two figures plucking the fruit, while a third figure is holding the fruit, looking as if speaking to the other two.
-It is quite likely that these symbols were later adopted in the Bible by the Christians and Jews, and later also in the Quran.
+It is these symbols were later copied/adopted in the Bible by the Christians and Jews, and later also in the Quran.

 Left: Holy Mary with the Child on the tree of life by Nicholas Froment, 1476, (“the burning thorn bush”) in Aiz Cathedral, France.
 Here the bush is shown on a hilltop signifying the world mountain.
 Source Right: The tree of life in a Sweden church, 11th c.
 CE.
 Source